vanshikasethi100/Consumer-Personality-Analysis/README.md

 # Consumer-Personality-Analysis
-This is my first project of internship in which I cleaned and structured raw tab-separated dataset using Excel.
+This is my first excel of internship in which I cleaned and structured raw tab-separated dataset using Excel.
 Checked for missing values using COUNTBLANK and Go To Special → Blanks (no null values found).
 Verified there were no duplicate rows in the dataset.
 Validated dataset integrity before analysis and reporting.